cyruscyliu/firmguide/README.md

 this [paper]() to get familiar with the abelia devices and read [this](./analyses/README.md) then to understand how we implement the analysis framework.

-Once you understand what I said before, you can follow this example to add your own analysis.

-###### an example

 ## Contributors
 [cyruscyliu*](https://github.com/cyruscyliu/esv), [occia*](https://github.com/occia)